kaymen99/nft-draw-minter/README.md

    npx hardhat test
    ```

-To start the app you have to go back to the DecentralAirbnb folder and run the command:
+To start the app you have to go back to the NFTMinter folder and run the command:
    ```sh
    yarn start
    ```